Brownsville in Cameron County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Science & Medicine.
 A significant historical year for this entry is 1868.

 Location.
 25° 53.924′ N, 97° 29.536′ W. Marker is in Brownsville, Texas, in Cameron County.
-Marker is at the intersection of May Street and Taylor Avenue, on the left when traveling south on May Street.
+It is at the intersection of May Street and Taylor Avenue, on the left when traveling south on May Street.
 The marker is located in front of the Texas Southmost College-Gorgas building on the campus of Texas Southmost College.
 Touch for map.
 Marker is in this post office area: Brownsville TX 78520, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Post Hospital (here, next to this marker); William Crawford Gorgas (a few steps from this marker); History of 124th Cavalry (within shouting distance of this marker); a different marker also named Post Hospital (within shouting distance of this marker); Post Hospital / Hospital Militar (within shouting distance of this marker); Launching Site of First U.S. Army Warplane (within shouting distance of this marker); Fort Brown Reservation (within shouting distance of this marker); Post Hospital Annex (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named Post Hospital (here, next to this marker); William Crawford Gorgas (a few steps from this marker); History of 124th Cavalry (within shouting distance of this marker); a different marker also named Post Hospital (within shouting distance of this marker); Post Hospital / Hospital Militar (within shouting distance of this marker); Launching Site of First U.S. Army Warplane (within shouting distance of this marker); Fort Brown Reservation (within shouting distance of this marker); Post Hospital Annex (within shouting distance of this marker).
 Touch for a list and map of all markers in Brownsville.

 More about this marker.
 The historic Fort Brown buildings are located around the campus of the Texas Southmost College.

 Credits.
-This page was last revised on May 10, 2023.
+This page was last revised on August 11, 2024.
 It was originally submitted on May 10, 2023, by James Hulse of Medina, Texas.
-This page has been viewed 63 times since then and 16 times this year.
+This page has been viewed 272 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on May 10, 2023, by James Hulse of Medina, Texas.